stephenjkaplan/song-popularity-predictor/README.md

 #### Dependencies

-The Python packages required for this project are listed in both `environment.yml` & `requirements.txt`.
+The Python packages required for this project are listed in both `requirements.txt` & `environment.yml`.
 You can install the packages via:

 `pip install -r requirements.txt`